IMAGinE Awards – FAQ

 I’m an independent artist/ curator/ historian.
 Can I nominate a project?

 Yes, but there must be a gallery, museum, cultural centre or other established not for profit cultural organisation attached to the project and you must have their permission to nominate.
-In the case of the Innovation & Resilience award the nominated organisation will receive the award however independent partners and collaborators will be acknowledged.
+In the case of the winning projects the nominated organisation will receive the award and any associated prize however independent partners and collaborators will be acknowledged.
 In the case of the Imagination award winners, the cash grant will paid to the gallery, museum or cultural centre on receipt of an invoice.
 If you are an individual planning to nominate for either award we strongly encourage you to get in touch and discuss the project with us first to ensure it is eligible.

 I have an idea for the Imagination award but I have already applied for funding.
 Can I enter?